 \section{The monomial basis of $\QSym$}

-We wish to derive formulas for the antipode acting on two bases for the Hopf algebra $\QSym$ of quasisymmetric functions.
+Quasisymmetric functions were introduced by Gessel~\cite{ges:mpi} to study properties of $P$-partitions where $P$ is a poset.
+Malvenuto and Reutenauer~\cite{mr:dqf} then showed that the vector space, $\QSym$, of quasisymmertic functions can be given a Hopf algebra structure and that its dual is related to Solomon's decent algebra.
+We wish to use involutions to rederive known formulas for the antipode acting on two bases for $\QSym$.
 We start with the monomial basis.
+The formula for $S$ in this basis was derived independently by Ehrenborg~\cite{ehr:pha}, and by Malvenuto and Reutenauer~\cite{mr:dqf}.
 Here there will turn out to be more than one term in the final sum even though it is cancellation free.
 But the split-merge method will show how these summands appear naturally as fixed points of the involution.

 Let $\bx=\{x_1,x_2,\dots\}$ be a countably infinite set of variables.
 Vector space bases for $\QSym$ are indexed by compositions $\al=(\al_1,\al_2,\dots,\al_l)$ which are sequences of positive integers called parts.
 The number of parts of $\al$ is called its {\em length} and denoted $l(\al)$.
 The {\em monomial quasisymmetric function} corresponding to $\al$ is defined by